 4. Track your campaign

 It’s crucial that you track the success of your ads.
 If you don’t, your ads won’t be as effective as they could be with regular testing and analysis.

 You can A/B test your ads, which involves changing an element of your ad and displaying two different versions to users.
 In doing so, you’ll be able to see which variation is more effective in generating clicks and conversions.

 After a few rounds of A/B testing different elements of your ad, you’ll end up with the ad that gets the best possible results.

-You should also use the analytics platform in AdWords to keep track of how your ads are performing as a whole.
+You should also use the analytics platform in Google Ads to keep track of how your ads are performing as a whole.

-Contact us today to talk to a specialist and recieve a free quote!
+Contact us today to talk to a specialist and receive a free quote!